Unlocked by SKALE Labs, Inc.

 4. **Governance and voting: **SKL tokens are used for on-chain voting, giving holders control over the parameters of the protocol.

 In terms of supply, SKL’s circulating supply is 5.18B, with a maximum supply of 7B tokens.
 In contrast to popular scaling networks suffering from the low float and inflated FDV problem, most SKL is already in circulation.
-The figure below shows that supply overhang isn’t as much of an issue with SKL as with other assets (OP, ARB, ZK) with much higher valuations.
+The figure below shows that supply overhang isn’t as much of an issue with SKL as with other assets (OP, ARB, ZK) with much higher valuations and no supply cap.

 Chain Pricing: SKL Inflation vs. Developer Subscription Fees

 In January 2024, SKALE chain pricing officially went live on mainnet, with the first due date for payments being Feb 1, 2024.
-Pricing started at $3,600 per SKALE chain per month, with 100% of the proceeds going to validators for the first six months until Aug 1, 2024.
-After that period, the community was supposed to vote on whether payments should continue to go entirely to validators or get split and diversified into other areas of the network, although the vote hasn't taken place.
+Pricing started at $3,600 per SKALE chain per month, with 100% of the proceeds going to validators.
+In this regard, the network has taken a loss-leader strategy with intentionally low pricing in the first year, with the goal of driving up price in the next 12-18 months based on a dynamic model.

 The idea of activating developer subscription fees is to achieve economic sustainability as SKL inflation trends towards zero.
 This idea was expressed best in the SKALE governance forum“L1 blockchains operating with gas fees function similarly, where inflation subsidizes low gas fees in their network.
 Numerous high profile L1 networks generating tiny amounts of fees owe their short-term sustainability to this inflationary offset, which allows them to adopt a growth-first strategy.
 They however will eventually hit a crunch requiring them to increase fees or face the reality of running a perpetually subsidized economic model.